adequatica/adequatica.github.io/_posts/2024-09-27-how-i-collected-bumps-during-the-migration-to-eslint-9.md

 - [Embrace the Future: Navigating the New Flat Configuration of ESLint](https://www.raulmelo.me/en/blog/migration-eslint-to-flat-config);
 - [How does eslint-config-prettier works](https://allalmohamedlamine.medium.com/how-does-eslint-config-prettier-works-b5f926be6418)?

 P.S.
-When trying to update ESLint in production projects, **it turned out that some plugins were simply not ready to work with ESLint 9**, and it was impossible to switch to a new version without changing the habitual dev environment.
-That means we will use the eighth version ([v8.57](https://eslint.org/blog/2024/02/eslint-v8.57.0-released/)) for a long time.
+When I tried to update ESLint in the production project, **it turned out that some plugins were not yet compatible with ESLint 9**, making it impossible to switch without disrupting our familiar development environment.
+As a result, we will continue using the eighth version ([v8.57](https://eslint.org/blog/2024/02/eslint-v8.57.0-released/)) for the foreseeable future.

 Copy @ [Medium](https://adequatica.medium.com/how-i-collected-bumps-during-the-migration-to-eslint-9-973ec54fe254)